 Her career has always pursued a very wide path, solo and lecture recitals, concertos, chamber music, Lieder recitals, accompanying, adjudicating, examining and teaching.
 Ruth was Head of Keyboard Studies at the Birmingham School of Music (now the Royal Birmingham Conservatoire) for a period of five years but relinquished this post in order to devote more time to performing, and teaching at the Royal College where she was a Professor of Piano and Piano Accompaniment for over 30 years.
 She was elected a Fellow of the Royal College in 1985.

 Born and educated in Australia, Ruth Gerald began her musical career there, broadcasting regularly with the Australian Broadcasting Commission at a very early age.
 After winning the Elder Overseas Scholarship and gaining a Bachelor of Music degree at Adelaide University she continued with postgraduate studies at the Royal College where she was awarded many prizes, including the Hopkinson Gold Medal.

 Recently Ruth Gerald has given Masterclasses in the UK, Ireland, Australia, New Zealand, Malta and Greece and conducted many Seminars for piano teachers in the UK, Malaysia and Singapore.
 She has been frequently invited to adjudicate at festivals world-wide and is actively involved in many aspects of the work of the Associated Board of the Royal Schools of Music.

 The adjudication scheme at the Festival is…

-There are six categories of assessment:
+There are seven categories of assessment:

 Festival Certificates will also be awarded to the winner plus 2nd and 3rd placed competitors in each class (if applicable).